Skip to Content

 Some IID providers require you to perform some combination of blowing into their device and/or humming, recommending that you slowly speak a particular word into the device over many seconds.
 This is referred to as a blow and hum breath pattern.
 The exact technique is hard to master, and many customers face unnecessary lockouts because of the difficult hum requirement.

-While this breath pattern can be hard to master, Intoxalock IIDs can accommodate the blow and hum breath pattern where allowed, as well as the preferrable blow-inhale-blow pattern.
+While this breath pattern can be hard to master, Intoxalock IIDs can accommodate the blow and hum breath pattern where allowed, as well as the preferable blow-inhale-blow pattern.

 Pros of Blow and Hum Breath Pattern